Skip to main content

 Reviews

-“Take a personal Eras tour with Swiftynomics and musically meander across the history of women in the economy, society, and family.
-Being a Swiftie has never been more meaningful.”—Claudia Goldin, Harvard University, Nobel Prize–winning author of Career and Family: Women’s Century-Long Journey toward Equity
+"Take a personal Eras tour with Swiftynomics and musically meander across the history of women in the economy, society, and family.
+Being a Swiftie has never been more meaningful."—Claudia Goldin, Harvard University, and Nobel Prize–winning author of Career and Family: Women's Century-Long Journey toward Equity